Pupil Premium

 2

-Dedicated member of staff employed to support the wider family and signpost for additional support
+Dedicated member of staff employed to support the wider family and signpost for additional support.
+Parent Hub opening Spring 2024

 EEF suggests that parental engagement can have a moderate impact on securing good outcomes for children